Natural rubber: Collection

 In places such as Kerala and Sri Lanka, where coconuts are in abundance, the half shell of coconut was used as the latex collection container.
 Glazed pottery or aluminium or plastic cups became more common in Kerala-India and other countries.
 The cups are supported by a wire that encircles the tree.
 This wire incorporates a spring so it can stretch as the tree grows.
 The latex is led into the cup by a galvanised "spout" knocked into the bark.
 Rubber tapping normally takes place early in the morning, when the internal pressure of the tree is highest.
 A good tapper can tap a tree every 20 seconds on a standard half-spiral system, and a common daily "task" size is between 450 and 650 trees.
 Trees are usually tapped on alternate or third days, although many variations in timing, length and number of cuts are used.
 "Tappers would make a slash in the bark with a small hatchet.
-These slanting cuts allowed latex to flow from ducts located on the exterior or the inner layer of bark (cambium) of the tree.
+These slanting cuts allowed latex to flow from ducts located on the exterior or the inner layer of the bark (cambium) of the tree.
 Since the cambium controls the growth of the tree, growth stops if it is cut.
 Thus, rubber tapping demanded accuracy, so that the incisions would not be too many given the size of the tree, or too deep, which could stunt its growth or kill it."